Pure. Healthy. Glowing!

 Exercise promotes blood flow which carries oxygen and nutrients to all the cells in the body.
 It's also important to rid the body of harmful free radicals which cause damage to the cells.
 Exercise also helps your body to manage stress and maintains normal levels of cortisol, and helps manage weight.

-9. Cleanse Your Skin Properly (right techniques and products)
+9. Cleanse Your Skin (right techniques & products)

 A proper cleansing routine each morning and evening removes dirt, oil and environmental pollution that accumulates throughout the day.
 Having clean skin is necessary for the next step of serums and moisturizers which help with collagen production and elasticity.
 Choose your products wisely and use something natural, botanically based and safe, your skin will thank you.